HenrikOtterstedt/BLOSUM/README.md

 - the sum table derived from the positional table
 - the final substitution matrix derived from all input blocks

+*All Floats in the matrices are given as fractions for better understandability.*

 ## Examples Usage
 A usecase and output example can be found in `usage_example.txt`.